To do things differently, we need to see things differently. That’s what Doors of Perception is about.

 The author of this blog, and the founder of Doors of Perception, is John Thackara.
 He does live and online talks , and produces events, for cities, institutions and organisations around the world.
 The outcomes of each collaboration are, typically: a shared perception of new opportunities; a good idea of how to exploit them; and new connections between people to make those actions happen.

-Above right: John’s speaker brochure and formal cv (below). .
+Above right: John’s one page speaker flyer and formal cv.

 (Photograph: Uros Abram)